 CUSTARD BUTTERCREAM INSTRUCTIONS:

-In the bowl of a stand mixer beat the butter and shortening on high speed with the paddle attachment until light and fluffy.
+In the bowl of a stand mixer beat the butter on high speed with the paddle attachment until light and fluffy.
 This should take approximately 5 minutes.

-Add the icing sugar, custard powder, salt, vanilla extract, and milk and mix on low until combined.
+Add the icing sugar, custard powder, salt, and vanilla extract and mix on low until combined.

-Add in the yellow food colouring if desired.
-I add a few drops to saturate the natural yellow colour of the custard powder.
+Add in the yellow food coloring if desired.
+I add a few drops to saturate the natural yellow color of the custard powder.

 Turn the mixer up to medium and let mix for 5 minutes until smooth and creamy.
 Scrape the sides of the bowl when necessary.